 The Marketo® connector add-on automatically exports form data from your website to your Marketo account database by mapping Optimizely form fields to Marketo database fields.
 For information about other database connector add-ons, see Marketing Automation.

-- In the Optimizely CMS admin view, select Config > Tool Settings > Marketo.
+- In the Optimizely Content Management System (CMS) admin view, select Config > Tool Settings > Marketo.
 The Marketo configuration settings screen appears.

 You can have multiple instances of the same connector example, if you have marketing teams in separate regions, you can have more than one Marketo connector, such as Marketo - Europe, Marketo - US, and Marketo - APAC.
 Click Add Connector to add another instance.